Skip to content

 We manage your clinicals, setting us apart from most other DNP programs.

-Psychiatric and Mental Health Nurse Practitioners are prepared to:
+The Psychiatric and Mental Health Nurse Practitioner scope of practice includes:

 Graduates from our PMHNP track practice independently and within larger healthcare teams.
 They work in a variety of settings and with diverse populations, including:

-• Outpatient clinics (community mental health, private practice)
+• Outpatient settings (community mental health centers, private practice)

-• Integrated primary care and behavioral health settings
+• Integrated primary care and behavioral health clinics

 The DNP curriculum starts with a shared first-year core, offering a strong foundation in advanced practice and leadership, before transitioning into specialized coursework tailored to each track, allowing students to develop targeted expertise and drive advancements in healthcare.